rahul263-stack/Boston-Airbnb-Data-Analysis/README.md

 Q3 What is the peak season in Boston?
 Ans -Boston August to November is the peak season, with September the highest. we can also analyze the year starts slow as the first three months have the lowest avg price. the peak season of September is due to favourable weather condition not hot with some chances of rain.

-There are 3 datasets used in this analysis:
+# DATASET There are 3 datasets used in this analysis:
 1) Listings - Detailed Listing Data for Seattle
 2) Reviews - Detailed Review data for listins in Seattle
 4) Calendar - Detailed Calendar Data for listings in Seattle

-Libraries Used
+# Libraries Used
 Numpy
 Pandas
 Seaborn
 Matplotlib

-Exploratory data analysis includes:
+# Exploratory data analysis includes:

 -> host reponse time